 When a sequence sits on a long line on its own, like C or E, this means it has unique mutations not found in other sequences.
 The longer the line, the more mutations.
 A and B also have unique mutations (the green circle) not shared by the other sequences, but they are identical to each other.

 At the moment, the novel coronavirus (COVID-19) phylogeny may not look much like a ‘tree’.
 Many of the sequences are identical – they sit together on vertical lines like A and B (some are on the left-most part of the tree).
 Others have unique or shared mutations and so sit on lines, or ‘branches’, going to the right.
 You can see how many mutations a branch has by hovering your mouse over it.

 Phylogenetic trees often contain additional information, such as where geographically individual sequences were isolated from.
 Additionally, possible locations of internal nodes can be inferred using mathematical models as well.
 Interpreting these should, however, be done with caution, as the sampling and sequencing or lack thereof can significantly influence the interpretation,

 In the following example, we first show fully sampled phylogenetic tree, with samples from two different locations denoted by orange and blue.
 In the fully sampled case on the left, our interpretation of what happened, was that there were three different introductions from orange to blue.
 When removing the one orange sequence in the middle, our interpretation is now that there was one introduction into blue that happened much earlier.
-In the last example, we have only one sequence from orange, which could lead us to think that there was one introduction from orange into blue.
+In the last example, we have only one sequence from orange, which could lead us to think that there was one introduction from blue into orange.

 Overall, the inferred locations of where a lineage has been in the past, should be considered as highly uncertain.